Boyle County

 Early History:

 The “first recorded hemp crop” in Kentucky, according to the marker, planted by Archibald McNeill.
-According to historian Lewis Collins, McNeill was part of the party that accompanied Captain James Harrod on his second attempt to settle the Kentucky territory.
+According to historian Lewis Collins, McNeill was one of the 54 men that accompanied Captain James Harrod on his second attempt to settle the Kentucky territory in the Spring of 1775.

 In 1774 Harrod, and a group of 32 men, attempted to settle central Kentucky.
 Their attempt was thwarted by Indians, who attacked Harrod’s party.
 This raid and several others culminated in the military action known as Dunmore’s War.
 This action resulted in the Treaty of Camp Charlotte, where Indian hunting rights south of the Ohio river were forfeited.